BarbriSFCourseDetails

 Kutak Rock LLP

-Mr. Halverson focuses his practice on commercial real estate and finance matters.
-He represents REITs in healthcare real estate acquisition, development, leasing and commercial lending programs, co-managing a team of lawyers and paralegals tasked with review and negotiation of medical office building leases for REIT landlords.
-Mr. Halverson leads a team of lawyers who serve as lead counsel to a national bank, assisting their community development lending platform to provide comprehensive lending services in affordable multifamily housing construction utilizing LIHTCs.
-His banking team also represents multiple super-regional banks in their general commercial lending and healthcare lending platforms, including loans to finance senior living, skilled-nursing, retirement communities and mergers and acquisitions.
-Mr. Halverson actively serves in firm leadership positions and routinely speaks on real estate finance issues at the University of Colorado School of Law and the University of Denver School of Law as well as continuing legal education seminars.
+Mr. Halvorson focuses his practice on real estate and corporate finance matters, and he serves as a member of the firm's Executive Committee.
+He has worked on teams tasked with review and negotiation of commercial office leases including non-REIT landlords and has represented REITs in healthcare real estate acquisition, development and leasing.
+Mr. Halvorson leads a team of lawyers who serve as lead counsel to a national bank, assisting their community development lending platform to provide comprehensive lending services in affordable multifamily housing construction utilizing LIHTCs.
+His banking team also represents multiple super-regional banks in their general commercial lending and healthcare lending platforms, including loans to finance senior living, skilled-nursing, retirement communities and healthcare mergers and acquisitions.

 Credit Information